kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 LACHLAN EVENSON: Because I could sit down and read it to my parents, as well, and tell them-- it wasn't for children.
 It was more for the adults in my life, I like to say.
 And so when I give out a copy of that book, I'm like, take it home and read it to mum.
 She might actually understand what you do by the end of that book.

 But it was really a creative way, because this was back in that nascent Kubernetes where people were trying to get their head around those concepts-- what is a pod?
 What is a secret?
 What is a namespace?
-So having that vehicle of a fun set of characters--
+Having that vehicle of a fun set of characters--

 <b>ADAM GLICK: Yep.</b>